 - Time per task

 - Peak Time Performance

 Such data can help you optimise the last mile delivery process and reduce costs.
 It also helps with effective scheduling and route optimisation to save on fuel costs.

-The best way to reduce the cost of last mile delivery is by leveraging a delivery management software that offers intelligent features.
+The best way to reduce the cost of last-mile delivery is by leveraging delivery management software that offers intelligent features.

 Content for Infographic.

 - 3/4th of consumers will spend more on brands that offer the right last mile experience.

 - Last mile accounts for 53% of total shipping costs.

 - The last mile delivery services account for 41% of the entire supply chain costs.

 - The average last mile cost for a small package $10, and for heavy packages, it is $50.